cdhigh/KindleEar/docs/English/reader.md

 ## Overview

 KindleEar supports email delivery and online reading.
+Built-in an online reader specially optimized for e-ink screens.
 The advantage of email delivery is the ability to read offline.
 After downloading to an e-book device, you can carry it with you and read it anytime.
 The advantage of online reading is that it does not occupy space on the e-book device and does not require manual deletion of e-books, moreover, it can support more e-book devices.